himbeer-toni/WebGit/README.md

    again, as it will re-create the setuid-copy only if the original binary was updated.[^paranoid]

-[^paranoid]:If you're paranoid to have an updated setuid-copy whenever the is a new git-bin, you could set up a cronjob running `make suidbin` as frequent as you wish.
+[^paranoid]:If you're paranoid to have an updated setuid-copy whenever the is a new git-bin, you could set up a cronjob running `make suidbin` as frequently as you wish.

 ## Security Notes

 - This tool is intended for use on local or trusted networks only.
 - The setuid git binary is a potential security risk if misconfigured.
 Make sure only trusted users have access to the web server and repository directories.
-- **Never ever** set the ownership of the setiud-binary `git4GitPeek` to root-uid!
+- **Never ever** set the ownership of the setuid-binary `git4GitPeek` to root-uid!

 ## Want to see a demo?